JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 ## Usage

+> Please note that the plugin has a new ID `org.jetbrain.intellij.platform`.
+>
+{style="note"}

-To use the current Early Access Preview snapshot versions, add to your <path>settings.gradle.kts</path> file:
+To use the current Early Access Preview snapshot versions, add the following to your <path>settings.gradle.kts</path> file:

 ```kotlin
 pluginManagement {